 There are plenty of great examples in fiction, for example in the film Office Space when Peter’s progress bar keeps resetting as he is trying to leave before his boss collars him.
 There are plenty of real ones that can be just as infuriating; here is an example of an old Mac progress bar from OS8.
 Note how the speed is inconsistent – there are jumps and pauses:

-A progress bar is not appropriate for OS start-up (see The technical challenges to find out why); OSX simply shows a screen with the Apple logo and a spinner.
+A progress bar is not appropriate for OS start-up; OSX simply shows a screen with the Apple logo and a spinner.

 Static progress bars are sometimes employed on multipage forms.
 If the pages of such a non-linear form can be revisited, a progress bar gives a misleading indication: if you jump back to an earlier page and the progress meter goes down, this is discouraging.